sjsu-library/unionist/_items/unionist--text-0319.md

 articleType:
 volume: '1'
 issue: '36'
+transcription: |
+  <em>Lake Navigation.</em>
-transcription: "<em>Lake Navigation.</em> —The Steamboat General Brady arrived at Cleaveland, from Detroit, on Tuesday last.
-We may soon expect to hear of arrivals at Buffalo.— <em>Ohio Rev.</em> "
+  —The Steamboat General Brady arrived at Cleaveland, from Detroit, on Tuesday last.
+We may soon expect to hear of arrivals at Buffalo.—
+  <em>Ohio Rev.</em>
 scholarlyNotes:
 commentary: Note spelling of Cleaveland!
 relatedPeople: